ottok/debmake/README.md

     $ sudo apt-get install debmake

-For other system, you can create a wheel package and install it with pip or pipx.
+For other POSIX system, you can create a wheel package and install it with pip or pipx.
 For example with pipx into venv.

     $ python3 setup.py bdist_wheel
     $ pipx install dist/debmake*.wheel

 ($PATH should be set to include ~/.local/bin )

-## How to modify
+## How to modify as contributor

 1. Check-out default branch "main":
         $ git clone https://salsa.debian.org/debian/debmake.git
-2. Make modification to "main" branch (or your private branch and send us pull request).
+2. Make modification to "main" branch (or your private topic branch and send us your pull request or patch).

+## How to update as upstream before release

+1. Update `src/debmake/__init__.py` with new upstream version `4.1.2`
+2. Add a new entry to the debian/changelog with the new upstream version ("`dch -i`" creates entry such as `4.1.1-2` --> change to `4.1.2-1`)
 3. When debmake command line interface changes:
       * update debmake-doc package
       * generate a new `debmake.1` file in its source
       * copy generated `debmake.1` file into `manpages/debmake.1`
-4. Add a new entry to the debian/changelog with the new upstream version ("`dch -i`" creates entry such as `4.1.1-2` --> change to `4.1.2-1`)
-5. Update `src/debmake/__init__.py` with new upstream version `4.1.2`
-6. Update `test/.LICENSE.KEEP` if test results changes by the following:
+4. Update `test/.LICENSE.KEEP` if test results changes by the following:
 ```
         $ cd test/src; make
           ... verify it is SUCCESS